 Research shows, for example, the crucial job melatonin has “in a variety of cardiovascular pathophysiological processes including anti-inflammatory, antioxidant, anti-hypertensive and possibly as an antilipidemic function.”
 In plain English, some of the top benefits of taking melatonin are its positive effects on blood pressure and cholesterol.

 Melatonin has also been studied for prevention and treatment in several types of cancers including prostate and colon.
 But the greatest promise lies with breast cancer.
-A recent study found that it “not only inhibits breast cancer cell growth, but also is capable of inhibiting angiogenesis [growth of blood vessels] and cancer cell invasion.”
+A 2016 study found that it “not only inhibits breast cancer cell growth, but also is capable of inhibiting angiogenesis [growth of blood vessels] and cancer cell invasion.”

 A link has been found between low melatonin levels and type 2 diabetes and bone loss.
 And the benefits of taking melatonin have even extended into depression, seizures, seasonal affective disorder, renal failure, and ulcers.

 Side Effects of Melatonin

 Luckily, there aren’t many negative side effects of melatonin.
 The most common complaints are minor headache, dizziness, or next-day grogginess.
 In my experience, probably the most bothersome side effect of melatonin is vivid dreaming.
 Some people may enjoy having very intense dreams, but I know others, understandably, don’t.